 When the design agency is fully operational, it will serve the community around Barnard, building websites for small nonprofits and mom-and-pop shops that might not be able to afford a more established web-design agency.
 That sort of social responsibility is integral to the mission.
 Hawkins says she’s has no patience for tech entrepreneurs who make millions with dazzling products that do little to make the world a better place.
 She’s already working on a phone app to help prevent sexual abuse on college campuses.

 Hawkins says she has come a long way from the frustration of her high school computing class.
 Not only has she chosen computer science as her major, she’s caught the social-entrepreneur bug as well.
 “I definitely want to code in the future, but I know that I really love the business side to things,” she says.
-“If it’s possible for me to combine the two, that would be awesome.
-That would be amazing.
+“If it’s possible for me to combine the two, that would be amazing."

 Library’s New Digital Collections Showcases Barnard’s History